-Istanbul attack: Dozens killed in nightclub shooting
+Manhunt underway in deadly Istanbul nightclub attack

+Turkey's Prime Minister, Binali Yildirim, said he believes the attacker will be found soon.
+"There is strong coordination and we will find him, no delay," he told reporters gathered outside an Istanbul hospital, where Yildirim had been visiting people injured in the attack.

+"We are face to face with a terror attack," Interior Minister Suleyman Soylu told reporters Sunday morning, adding, "the efforts to locate the terrorist are ongoing.
+Security forces have begun the necessary operations.
+God willing soon (the attacker) will be apprehended."

-- Death toll from New Year's club shooting stands at at least 39
+- The death toll from the Reina nightclub shooting stands at 39

-Istanbul (CNN)It was supposed to be a celebration welcoming in a new start, after a trying, bloody year in Turkey.

-But a New Year's bash in an upscale club in Istanbul's Besiktas municipality turned into yet another bloodbath, with at least 39 revelers killed, and almost 70 people hospitalized after an unknown number of attackers stormed the club and started shooting.
+- The number of injured is 69; "four of them are in critical condition -- one very critical," says Interior Minister

+Witnesses said an evening that was supposed to celebrate the new year became a bloodbath instead.

-"We were having fun, at first we thought it was a fight then there was a lot of gunfire," eyewitness Yunis Turk told CNN after police secured the Reina nightclub in the neighborhood of Ortakoy.
+"We were having fun, at first we thought it was a fight then there was a lot of gunfire," eyewitness Yunis Turk told CNN after police secured the nightclub in the Ortakoy neighborhood.

 "After the gunfire everyone started to run toward the terrace.
 We ran as well.
 There was someone next to me who was shot and fell on the floor.
 We ran away and hid under the sofas."

-Some people jumped into the Bosporus, he said, a testament to the panic that engulfed the nightspot -- it is freezing in Istanbul but people were willing to leap into the frigid water to escape the panic.
+Some people jumped into the Bosphorus strait, he said, a testament to the panic that engulfed the nightspot.
+Temperatures were near freezing in Istanbul and yet people were willing to leap into the frigid waters to escape.

 "For ten minutes there was gunfire and then for another five minutes they were throwing bombs, fired a bit more, then left," Turk recalled.